mptrsen/Orthograph/README.md

 ## 13. Optional: Summarize output

 For further analyses, it may be required to summarize the sequences from multiple Orthograph output directories.
-This can be accomplished using summarize_orthograph_results.pl by O. Niehuis, which can be run like this:
+This is accomplished using `summarize_orthograph_results.pl` by Oliver Niehuis, which can be run like
+this:

 	$ ./summarize_orthograph_results.pl -i INPUT_DIRECTORY -o OUTPUT_DIRECTORY [OPTIONS]

 The program generates an amino acid resp. nucleotide sequence file in the OUTPUT_DIRECTORY for each COG containing the sequences from all taxa, including reference taxa.
 The INPUT_DIRECTORY must be a directory containing Orthograph output directories.
-For further information, read the usage instructions that are printed when calling the program with the -h flag.
+For further information, read the usage instructions that are printed when calling the program with the `-h` flag.